MOMENT OF INERTIA

 ? is the spatial density function of the object, and

-clip_image010are coordinates of a point inside the body.
+are coordinates of a point inside the body.

 Diagram for the calculation of a disk’s moment of inertia.
 Here k is 1/2 and r is the radius used in determining the moment.